As it’s January, I have been setting my targets and planning my language learning and travels for the year.

 July to Sept – For the summer, I will do a new 90 day language challenge in a Slavic language (either Slovak or Croatian).

 I still maintain my better languages through Skype conversations without needing to do much studying (Spanish, Italian, Portuguese, Catalan, French and Sicilian).
-I am also continuing with Chinese and German lessons on skype because I have been studying those languages for over a year now.
+I am also continuing with Chinese and German lessons on Italki because I have been studying those languages for over a year now.
 I highly recommend Italki and I wouldn’t learn languages any other way now.

 Language Related Travel Plans